-- Organic vs Conventional foods
+- Organic vs conventional foods

-- Reuse or repurpose vs Buy new
+- Reuse or repurpose vs buy new

-- Walking, biking, public transportation vs Driving
+- Walking, biking, public transportation vs driving

-- Exercise vs Downtime
+- Exercise days vs lazy days

-- Reusable gift wrap or fabric gift bags vs Wrapping paper or paper gift bags
+- Reusable gift wrap or fabric gift bags vs wrapping paper or paper gift bags

-- Reading vs Screen time
+- Reading vs screen time